 In 2013, Atlassian announced a Jira service desk product with full service-level agreement support.

-In 2014, the parent company was restructured to become Atlassian Corporation PLC of the UK, though the de facto headquarters remained in Sydney.
+In 2014, Atlassian restructured, with the parent company becoming Atlassian Corporation PLC of the UK, though the headquarters remained in Sydney.

-In April 2015, Atlassian announced that it had acquired Blue Jimp, the company behind Jitsi, to enhance its video capabilities.
+In April 2015, Atlassian acquired Blue Jimp, the company behind Jitsi, to expand its video capabilities.

-In May 2015, Atlassian announced its acquisition of work chat company Hall, with plans to migrate Hall's customers to its HipChat product.
+In May 2015, Atlassian announced its acquisition of work chat company Hall, planning to migrate Hall's customers to HipChat.

 In November 2015, Atlassian announced sales of $320 million, and Shona Brown was added to its board.

-On December 10, 2015, Atlassian had its initial public offering (IPO) on the NASDAQ stock exchange under the symbol TEAM, giving it a market capitalization of $4.37 billion.
+On December 10, 2015, Atlassian had its initial public offering (IPO) on the NASDAQ stock exchange, under the symbol TEAM, with a market capitalization of $4.37 billion.

 In January 2017, Atlassian announced the purchase of Trello for $425 million.